StevenBlack/hosts/alternates/social/readme.md

 folders.

 ## Generate your own unified hosts file

+To run unit tests, in the top level directory, just run:

+    python testUpdateHostsFile.py

+**Note** if you are using Python 2, you must first install the `mock` library:

+    pip install mock

 The `updateHostsFile.py` script, which is python 2.7 and Python 3-compatible, will generate a unified hosts file based on the sources in the local `data/`